fenhl/ootrstats/README.md

 ## Options

 * `--num-seeds`: Specifies the sample size, i.e. how many seeds to roll.
 Any existing seeds will be reused.
 Defaults to 16384.
+* `--preset`: The name of the settings preset to use.
+Defaults to the Default/Beginner preset.

 ## Subcommands